BVG Class C: CIV

 In 1930 the first CIV cars were delivered.
 For the first time, aluminium was used as a construction material.
 This way, weight could be reduced by 12%.
-This trains had their standardized front.
+These trains had their front standardized.
 The type CIV is a CI experimental train, which received this name only from 1944.
 The car numbers were therefore initially classified in the CI.
 The train - consisting of two traction and a sidecar (Tw 111 and 112, Bw 268) - was built in 1930/31 by the coach factory Busch in Bautzen using aluminum profiles.
 The empty mass was thus about 12% less than the other C-cars.
 Externally, the train was noticeable through the tonneau roof and the more pronounced corners on the car body and window.

 1938, the sidecar was rebuilt and provided with transverse seats of the arrangement 2 + 1.
 The railcars were also converted in 1944 and provided with a multiple AEG driving and braking control.
 Shortly before the end of the war, the sidecar was destroyed and the two railcars damaged.
-Technically speaking, the vehicles would probably have arrived in Moscow, but the condition ensured that the two cars remained in Berlin.
-There they were processed and used again from 1953.
+As a result, instead of being transferred to Russia, the two cars remained in Berlin, where they were processed and used again from 1953.
 The two cars usually operated as a separate two-car train and were parked around 1970.
 The scrapping took place in 1971 and 1975 respectively.